 Updating records :

 On receiving a new billing document, record-keeping is essential.
 Approval from the manager requires at this stage.
-It helps to keep the record of new purchases and expenses of a company (financial statements).
+It helps to keep a record of new purchases and expenses of a company (financial statements).

-The final step is of paying bills on time, deciding between a company and a supplier.
-A company can also avail discounts on paying amount within the due date.
+The final step is of paying bills on time, and deciding between a company and a supplier.
+A company can also avail discounts on paying amounts within the due date.